occrp/tech.occrp.org/blog/_posts/2017-11-20-memorious.md

 Within OCCRP, `memorious` is used to feed documents and structured data into [aleph](https://github.com/alephdata/aleph) via an API, which means documents become searchable as soon as they have been crawled.
-There they will also be sent through OCR and entity extraction so they can link into an investigative knowledge graph.
+There, they will also be sent through OCR and entity recognition. `aleph` aims to use these extracted entities as bridges that link a given document to other databases and documents.

 For a more detailed description of what `memorious` can do, see the [documentation](https://memorious.readthedocs.io) and check out our [example project](https://github.com/alephdata/memorious/tree/master/example).
-You can try `memorious` out by running it locally in [development mode](https://memorious.readthedocs.io/en/latest/installation.html#development-mode), and, of course, we also have a Docker setup for robust production deployment.
+You can try `memorious` by running it locally in [development mode](https://memorious.readthedocs.io/en/latest/installation.html#development-mode), and, of course, we also have a Docker setup for robust production deployment.

-As we continually improve our own crawler development at OCCRP, we'll be adding features to `memorious` for everyone to use.
+As we continually improve our crawler infrastructure at OCCRP, we'll be adding features to `memorious` for everyone to use.
 Similarly, we'd love input from the data journalism and open data communities; [issues](https://github.com/alephdata/memorious/issues) and [PRs](https://github.com/alephdata/memorious) are welcome.